BigBreakfast28/Grocery_Inventory_Analysis_DataBricks/README.md

 - Reduced risk of stockouts through data-driven prioritization

 This project analyzes grocery inventory data to optimize stock levels, reduce stockouts, and improve supply chain efficiency using **Databricks, SQL, Delta Lake, and machine learning**.

+## 📌 Why This Matters

+Inventory mismanagement leads to:
+- Lost revenue from stockouts
+- Excess capital tied up in inventory
+- Poor supplier performance

+This project provides a data-driven solution to these problems.

 ---